 Writer of pop culture, career, health, lifestyle, relationships, personal essays and more.
-Creator and Storyteller-in-Chief of "Career Secrets of a Not So It Girl" -- notsoitgirl.com
+Creator and Storyteller-in-Chief of "The Not So It Girl" -- notsoitgirl.com